-Pearl Energy is the operator of the field and has a 60% interest in the offshore property.
-Northern Gulf Petroleum, a subsidiary of Tap Oil, holds the remaining 40% interest in the field.
-First production from the field is expected in 2014.
-The production is expected to reach a peak rate of 15,000 barrels of oil a day (bopd).
+Mubadala Petroleum is the operator of the field and has a 60% interest in the offshore property.
+Tap Energy holds a 30% interest in the field, while Northern Gulf Petroleum holds the remaining 10% interest.
+The production is expected to reach a peak rate of 15,000 barrels of oil a day (bopd) in 2015.

 Discovery of the Thai oil field

 The Manora field was discovered in November 2009 by the Manora-1 exploration well.
 The well flowed at the rate of more than 9,000bopd from three zones.

 The offshore field is estimated to hold 20 million barrels of oil (gross).
 Its commercial life is estimated to reach more than ten years, which is further expected to increase with subsea tie-backs from potential neighbouring discoveries.